Canada Child Benefit

 and related federal, provincial, and territorial programs

-Our publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
+The CRA's publications and personalized correspondence are available in braille, large print, e-text, and MP3.
 For more information, go to Order an alternate format or call 1-800-387-1193.

 La version française de ce livret est intitulée Allocation canadienne pour enfants.